Experience Wildflowers in Albany

 Walks within the park include:

-Stony Hill Heritage Trail (currently closed for upgrades), an easy 400m loop around the highest point in the park.
+- Stony Hill Heritage Trail: An easy 400m loop around the highest point in the park.

-Peak Head Trail (currently closed for upgrades), approximately 2hrs return walk through rugged coastal heathland.
+- Peak Head Trail: Approximately 2hrs return walk through rugged coastal heathland.
+(10 great walks link)

-Isthmus Hill and Bald Head Trail (currently closed until further notice), a strenuous walk with great rewards.
-If you don’t have time for the entire walk, the first half of the trail offers banksias, wildflowers, orchids, and fabulous views.
+- Isthmus Hill and Bald Head Trail: A strenuous walk with great rewards.
+If you don’t have time for the entire walk, the first half of the trail offers banksias, wildflowers, orchids and fabulous views.
+(10 great walks link)

 Gull Rock National Park & the Mount Martin Botanical Reserve

-The Gull Rock National Park is home to an extensive range of wildflowers, orchids and the Banksia Coccinea.
+The Gull Rock National Park is home to an extensive range of wildflowers, orchids and Albany’s iconic Scarlet Banksia (Banksia Coccinea).

-The Mount Martin walk trail, starting from the Ledge Beach carpark, offers walking loops of various lengths and an incredible array of wildflowers, including the Banksia Coccinea and the Dryandra Formosa.
+Mount Martin Trail starts from the Ledge Beach carpark, this trail offers walking loops of various lengths and an incredible array of wildflowers, including the Banksia Coccinea and Dryandra Formosa.

 Bibbulmun Track

-The Bibbulmun Track is a long distance walking trail stretching 1005km from Albany to Kalamunda.
+Walk one of Australia’s longest bushwalks!
+Stretching 1005km from Perth to Albany, the southern section is a must for wildflowers.
 There are a number of day walk sections, easily accessible from Albany, which offer spectacular views and wildflower opportunities.

 For more information on the Bibbulmun Track click here https://www.bibbulmuntrack.org.au/the-track/along-the-track/denmark-albany/